Skip to Content

 • Motivated to explore concepts in biomedical engineering and solve important problems related to human health, with a demonstrated record of high academic achievement

-Diversity is an important aspect of the Johns Hopkins ISPEED mission.
-We strongly encourage students from backgrounds that are historically marginalized or underserved in STEM to apply.
-All applicants who meet the eligibility requirements described above will be considered, regardless of race or ethnicity.
+We encourage students from all backgrounds to apply.
+All applicants who meet the eligibility requirements described above will be considered.

-The application for summer 2024 is now closed.
-More information about applying for summer 2025 will be available in December.
+The application for summer 2025 is now closed.
+Application information for summer 2026 will be posted by December 2025.

 Is there a cost?

-All costs are covered by the program and our sponsors.
-Students who participate in ISPEED in BME earn a stipend of $2,400 and other benefits including an application fee waiver, full tuition, transportation to and from Baltimore, housing, meals, and access to campus facilities such as the Athletic Center and library.
+Program costs are covered by the ISPEED program and our sponsors.
+Students who participate in ISPEED in BME earn benefits including an application fee waiver, full tuition, transportation to and from Baltimore, housing, meals, and access to campus facilities such as the Athletic Center and library.

 Apply Now